 Each year, Google changes its search algorithm around 500-600 times.
 While most of these changes are minor, Google occasionally rolls out a "major" algorithmic update (such as Google Panda and Google Penguin) that affects search results in significant ways.
 In 2014, there were a lot of changes made within Google's algorithm, especially with these two particular filters.
 The Panda update is a filter that is designed to penalize "thin" or poor content from ranking well.
 Whereas Penguin is a filter that is designed to penalize websites that have bad link building techniques and keyword stuffing.
 In this infographic, I will explore each of these penalties a little more and create a timeline of their history.

-With nearly 15 years of experience in the field of design, and a background in Science, Tech, and Literature, Kate has a wide gamut of interests that is complimented by her love for art and design.
+With over 20 years of experience in the field of design, UI/UX, and a background in Science, Tech, and Literature, Kate has a wide gamut of interests that is complemented by her love for art and design.
 She has had a unique opportunity to work with some of the brightest minds, and Revenue River is no exception.
-As a designer, she's always trying to learn new styles, techniques, and tools that are constantly evolving, and to find ways to always improve.
+As a designer and Creative Director, she's always trying to learn new styles, techniques, and tools that are constantly evolving, and to find ways to always improve.